 If you would like a good laugh, then sing some silly, non-traditional holiday tunes.
 Have your own karaoke party in your living room!

-Even better, let your children write and perform their own.
+Even better, let your children write and perform on their own.

 You can also have a karaoke night at home to sing your favorite Christmas songs.